Speaker Guidelines: Master Data Management Summit

 - Using MDM to effectively deal with IT complexity

-Please read the following Speaker Guidelines below before preparing your submitting your abstract using the link at the bottom of this page:
+Please read the following Speaker Guidelines below before submitting your abstract using the link at the bottom of this page:

-Please submit your abstract directly on our website using the submission form link at the bottom of this page.
-You may submit more than one abstract.
+Please read the following guidelines below before submitting your proposal using the submission form link at the bottom of this page.
+You may submit more than one proposal.

 - Provide enough information for us to evaluate your submission relative to others.
 To aid the evaluation you can include additional relevant information in section 3C of the submission form.

 - Be attractive to conference attendees and help them to select the sessions most valuable to them, given their interests and level of maturity in the subject matter.

 Based on previous conference feedback and programme assessments, here are some tips to help you maximise your chances of being selected.

 - Be specific and concrete about what you will be presenting and how the audience will benefit from it.
 Use the bullet points to highlight the key ‘takeaways’.

 - Demonstrate real-world achievements, showing examples of content if possible, and describing outcomes from applying it.